hohsieh/hec-ras-docker/README.md

 /hecras/core.sh : This file is executed when the container starts.
 It looks for number of threads and amount of memory available, to then set the threading and memory perameters within the environment.

 /hecras/project : Houses the user provided project files which are used in the run.
-This is also the default executiion directory, any `*.sh` files which live in this directory will be executed.
+Files are moved from their mounted directory to this location for execution (see /project below).

 /hecras/project/run.sh : This is the user-provided run script, which should look similar to the provided `example.project.run.sh`.
 This script handles any threading overrides, allows user to configure s3 bucket mounts, and then executes the actual project run.
 Note that this file can be named anything, as long as it ends with `.sh`.

 /project : This is the expected mount path where external (to the container) data is loaded from.